-Young Canadians need to be able to make good choices about privacy, ethics, safety and verifying information when they’re using digital media, and they need to be prepared to be active and engaged digital citizens.
-Based on our research on digital literacy education in Canada, USE, UNDERSTAND & CREATE provides a road map for teaching these skills in Canadian schools.
-The framework draws on seven key aspects of digital literacy (listed in the grid below) and provides teachers with supporting lessons and interactive resources that are linked to curriculum outcomes for every province and territory.
+Young Canadians need to be able to critically, effectively and responsibly access, use, understand and engage with media of all kinds.
+Based on our research on digital media literacy education in Canada, USE, UNDERSTAND & ENGAGE provides a road map for teaching these skills in Canadian schools.
+The framework draws on nine framework topics of digital media literacy (listed in the grid below) and provides teachers with supporting lessons and interactive resources that are linked to curriculum outcomes for every province and territory.
 The home and school connection is supported by parent tip sheets that are linked to from each resource.

-USE, UNDERSTAND & CREATE: A Digital Literacy Framework for Canadian Schools was made possible by financial contributions from CIRA through the .CA Community Investment Program.
+USE, UNDERSTAND & ENGAGE: A Digital Media Literacy Framework for Canadian Schools (K-12) was made possible by financial contributions from CIRA through the .CA Community Investment Program.

 Download a full printable PDF Version